murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn/Core Rules.md

 - **Expose**: Negate the opponent's sources of Armor for the round.
 - **Dismount**: Dismount a mounted opponent.
 - **Something else** that would reasonably fit in the above list.

+**Example**:
+Characters Yan and Yokel both declare to attack the same creature.
+Yan is wielding two daggers, Yokel a longsword and shield.
+When their action resolves, Yan rolls 1d6 twice and Yokel rolls 1d8 and 1d4.
+They come up with 2, 4, 5, 4 respectively.
+Yan and Yokel decide to take Yokel's 5 for damage, and to expend both 4's to perform two Gambits.
+They can't choose the same Gambit twice, so one Gambit will be Bolster to increase the attack's damage to 6.
+The other Gambit will attempt to Repel the creature away, but it gets a VIG Save to avoid the effect.

 ### Feats
 Every character can perform the following 3 Feats in combat.
 You can only apply one Feat per character per attack.
 After you perform a Feat, roll the appropriate Save.
 On a failed Save you can't perform anymore Feats until you've had a rest that recovered your Guard.